Tim Seppelt

 Prior to this, I completed my PhD at the RWTH Aachen University.
 My supervisors were Prof Martin Grohe and Prof Michael Schaub.

-I’m interested in graphs and more specifically in theoretical and algorithmic notions concerning the similarity of two graphs.
+I’m interested in computational complexity including counting and algebraic complexity theory, finite model theory and logic, as well as graph theory and more specifically in theoretical and algorithmic notions concerning the similarity of graphs.
 A central theme of my PhD was homomorphism indistinguishability, which describes the similarity of graphs in terms of numbers of homomorphisms.
 Check out my thesis for details.

 news